IndustryEssentials/ymir/README.md

 1. The GUI verision with the supports of model training and model iteration is more suitable for ordinary users.

-2. If you need to modify the default configuration of the system, such as customizing labels and replacing training algorithms, it is recommended to install CMD;
+2. If you need to modify the default configuration of the system, it is recommended to install CMD;

 This chapter contains the installation instructions for YMIR-GUI.
 If you need to use CMD, please refer to the [Ymir-CMD user guide](#4-for-advanced-users-ymir-cmd-command-line-users-guide).